Make a call with Node.js SDK

 npm install

-4. Open the .env file.
-Using the Voice app credentials from your Sinch Build Dashboard, populate the following fields with your values:
+4. Open the `.env` [file](https://github.com/sinch/sinch-sdk-node-quickstart/blob/main/templates/client/.env).
+Using the [Voice app credentials](https://dashboard.sinch.com/voice/apps) from your Sinch Build Dashboard, populate the following fields with your values:

-SINCH_APPLICATION_KEYThe unique ID of your application.
+| SINCH_APPLICATION_KEY | The unique ID of your application. |

-SINCH_APPLICATION_SECRETThe secret for your application.
+| SINCH_APPLICATION_SECRET | The secret for your application. |

 1. Save the file.